-In addition to ongoing charges, investors may pay one-off costs-entry, exit, and switching costs-when purchasing or selling shares or units of a UCITS.18 One-off costs are calculated as a percentage of the sales or offering price of a fund share class and are taken directly from the investment amount.
-Investors also indirectly pay costs, such as transaction costs, which the fund may naturally incur when it trades its underlying assets,19 and other costs associated with the management of the fund, such as payments for investment research that may either be paid by the UCITS manager or by fund shareholders (if properly disclosed).20
+In addition to ongoing charges, investors may pay one-off costs-entry, exit, and switching costs-when purchasing or selling shares or units of a UCITS.
+One-off costs are calculated as a percentage of the sales or offering price of a fund share class and are taken directly from the investment amount.
+Investors also indirectly pay costs, such as transaction costs, which the fund may naturally incur when it trades its underlying assets, and other costs associated with the management of the fund, such as payments for investment research that may either be paid by the UCITS manager or by fund shareholders (if properly disclosed).

 Entry costs are paid by investors at the time of share purchase (or on subsequent share purchases) to compensate financial professionals for assistance.
 These costs are reported as some maximum value, as advisers or distributors often waive all or a portion of the entry cost for investors who meet certain criteria (such as meeting a minimum initial investment threshold).
-In 2020, maximum entry costs were most commonly set to 3 percent or 5 percent, and about 58 percent of UCITS share classes reserved the option to charge an entry cost.21 some maximum value, as advisers often waive these costs if an investor has remained in the fund for some minimum length of time.
-In 2020, maximum exit costs were most commonly set to 1 percent, 2 percent, or 3 percent, and about 7 percent of share classes reserved the option to charge an exit cost.23
+In 2021, maximum entry costs were most commonly set to 3 percent or 5 percent, and about 52 percent of UCITS share classes reserved the option to charge an entry cost.

+Exit costs are paid by investors upon sale of their investments.
+These costs are also reported as some maximum value, as advisers often waive these costs if an investor has remained in the fund for some minimum length of time.
+In 2021, maximum exit costs were most commonly set to 1 percent or 3 percent, and about 6 percent of share classes reserved the option to charge an exit cost.